-Though strong self-belief helps, Jgeth Mercado is keen to make waves in the swimming scene with his team by his side
+Though self-belief helps, Jgeth Mercado is keen on making waves in the swimming scene with his team by his side

 As cliché as it may sound, Jgethsemanee Mercado “found peace in the water” as early as nine years old.

 “I join family outings just so I could swim, kahit hindi ko family ‘yung may outing sumasama pa din ako.”
 However, his love for the water refers to his love for the pool, not the beach.
 “I don’t like sharks.
 I don’t feel at peace at the beach at all.”

 The 21-year old varsity member of Centro Escolar University’s swimming team juggles his trainings with his nursing studies, and being a graduate student, Mercado has a lot on his hands.

 “Sometimes my schedule clashes with my hospital duty so I skip a couple of trainings.
 I’m actually surprised they still allowed me to take up nursing while being an athlete despite its demanding nature.”

 Mercado admits it is hard but he has gotten used to it through efficient time management and his outgoing personality.
 He considers swimming a lifestyle and when it comes to training, Mercado takes it seriously to improve his endurance.
 “Ang stretching and warm-up namin is core workouts, after pa noon ‘yung actual swimming.
 We need to finish 4,000 meters every night.
 That’s 2 ½ hours without rest.”

 They also have hypoxic trainings, where they limit their breathing once every five, seven, or nine strokes during a repeat distance or throughout a set.
 “There was a time when we had to swim underwater until we reached 25 meters.
 Kaya naman, pero pag-ahon mo mahirap na.”